 The year starts from the date of the event, not the date of purchase.

 Just print out the “Gifts Purchased” list from your online registry and it’ll work just like a receipt.

-Ask the Reader: Have you ever had an issue with their return policy?
+Ask the Reader: Have you ever had an issue with return policy at Target?
 If so, what was it and how did it pan out?